freenas/freenas-docs/userguide/storage.rst

 ~~~~~~~~~~~~

 A zvol is a feature of ZFS that creates a raw block device over ZFS.
-This allows you to use a zvol as an :ref:`iSCSI` device extent.
+The zvol can be used as an :ref:`iSCSI` device extent.

-To create a zvol, select an existing ZFS pool or dataset from the
+To create a zvol, select an existing ZFS pool or dataset, click its 3-dot
-tree then click :guilabel:`Create zvol` to open the screen shown in
+icon, then select :guilabel:`Add Zvol` to open the screen shown in
 :numref:`Figure %s <zfs_create_zvol_fig>`.